rust-lang/rfcs/active/0000-refine-immutables.md

 That's when our refined immutable variables come into play:

-By combining explicit drops and refined immutable variables, *deep* pinning and truly guaranteed lifetime for movable values can be achieved.
+By combining explicit drops and refined immutable variables, *deep* pinning and truly guaranteed lifetimes for movable values can be achieved.

 # Detailed Design